In-Context Learning Enhanced Credibility Transformer: In-context learning enhanced Credibility Transformer

 \subsubsection{Credibility Transformer encoder with CLS token}

 Our base Credibility Transformer (CT) follows the architecture introduced by \cite{richman2024credibility}, and we also use the notation of that reference.
-It takes an input $\bx$ and it outputs a prediction $\mu^{\rm CT}(\bx)$.
-For this, it encodes the input $\bx$ into a learnable credibilitized CLS token
+It takes an input $\bx$ and it outputs a prediction $\mu^{\rm CT}(\bx)$ by an encoder-decoder architecture.
+The encoder $\bc^{\rm cred}$ takes an input $\bx$ and maps it to the credibilitized CLS token

-for some encoding dimension $2b \in \N$; see \citet[Formula (2.12)]{richman2024credibility}.
+for a fixed encoding dimension $2b \in \N$; see \citet[Formula (2.12)]{richman2024credibility}.
 This credibilitized CLS token is a $2b$-dimensional encoding of the feature $\bx$ (containing positional encodings).
 It is obtained by a Transformer architecture which is extended by the CLS token of Devlin et al.~\cite{devlin2019bert}.
-During model fitting this CLS token is obtained by a credibility weighted average of individual instance information and global (prior) population information; see \citet[Section 2.2]{richman2024credibility}.
+During model fitting this CLS token is computed by a credibility weighted average of individual instance information and global (prior) population information; for full technical details we refer to \citet[Section 2.2]{richman2024credibility}.

-The second part of the Credibility Transformer is the decoder $\bz^{\rm decod}$ which maps the credibilitized CLS token to the prediction.
-Composing this encoder and decoder pair provides the base Credibility Transformer
+The second part of the Credibility Transformer is the decoder $\bz^{\rm decod}$ which maps the credibilitized CLS token to the prediction, usually we take a FNN architecture for the decoding step.
+Composing this encoder-decoder pair provides the base Credibility Transformer